Sample the Spirit of Tequila: The 5 Best Things to Do in Tequila on a Budget

 Head for the beaches.
 From party destination Puerto Vallerta to the bustling surf town of Sayulita to the sleepy San Pancho, this beautiful stretch of coast has something for everyone.

 Mexico’s largest freshwater lake, bordered by the impressive Sierra de San Juan Cosala, has a seaside vibe to it.
 Find different communities all with much to offer in this local and international vacation destination.

 Easily reached by car from the state capital Guadalajara to the east and from the Jalisco coast to the west.
 The roads are in good condition and the area is safe so you can consider skipping the toll roads here.

 There are regular services that run from Guadalajara central station to Tequila.

-Major tequila makers Herradura and Jose Cuervo both offer first class train transport directly to their distilleries located in the Tequila region.
-These trains trips are attractions in themselves featuring tequila tastings, dining and mariachi.
+Major tequila makers Herradura and Jose Cuervo both offer first-class train transport directly to their distilleries located in the Tequila region.
+These train trips are attractions in themselves featuring tequila tastings, dining, and mariachi.

 Where to Stay

 Van Life Tequila